aboler/plant-partner/README.md

 ## Notes for reports
 - Add reports for any changes/development work done in a day in main branch
-  - Make reports in Documentation/Reports
+  - Make reports in Documentation/Reports in relevant timesheet
-  - Make title of report month_day_lastName